dansmyers/IntroToCS/Labs/A-Jeu_Monegasque.md

     # If at least 1 six occurs, proposition one has succeeded
     return num_6 >= 1
 ```
 Call `sim_prop_one` in a loop and keep count of the number of calls that return `True`.
 Then write similar methods for the other two propositions.

+Check the [Wikipedia page](https://en.wikipedia.org/wiki/Newton%E2%80%93Pepys_problem) for the solution and calculations for each case.
+The first proposition is the most likely to occur.

 ### Craps